Naurislv/P6-Extended-Kalman-Filter-Project/README.md

 To run code search for 'Basic build instructions'

-Starter code was forked: https://github.com/udacity/CarND-Extended-Kalman-Filter-Project
+Starter code was forked (This is not actual Fork): https://github.com/udacity/CarND-Extended-Kalman-Filter-Project

 More tools to generate and plot graphs can be found: https://github.com/udacity/CarND-Mercedes-SF-Utilities